marcschaeferger/copy-newt/README.md

 - `updown` (optional): A script to be called when targets are added or removed.
 - `tls-client-cert` (optional): Client certificate (p12 or pfx) for mTLS.
 See [mTLS](#mtls)
 - `docker-socket` (optional): Set the Docker socket to use the container discovery integration
+- `docker-label-enable` (optional): Enable functionality to opt-in containers by label that are sent to Pangolin

 - Example: